startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

             cout << dp[n][0];
         }
+2.7) When you DFS/BACKTRACK, one way to reduce space usage, is using grid itself
+     as the visited set, and assigning and reverting it.
+      Additionally, RETURN ASAP.
+PRUNE, PRUNE PRUNE.
+      Do not aggregrate all the results then return.
+      NO UNNECESSARY SEARCHING.
+Look at Word Search in leet folder.

 2.8) ROLLING HASH USAGE:
     Consider the string abcd and we have to find the hash values of